English

 • Example: For 3x leverage, the optimal ratio is borrowing 1.5x volatile asset and 0.5x stable asset.
 As you can see below, with this ratio, we will end up with 1.5x of volatile asset and 1.5x of stable asset (1x from equity + 0.5x from borrowed funds.)

-As you can see from the diagram above, the borrowed assets are exactly what is required to create LPs at 3x equity value.
+With the optimal ratio, the borrowed assets will match exactly what is required to create LPs at 3x equity value.
 Hence, you achieve market neutral and only have 1x exposure on the equity you bring.

 3.)
 As time passes, the positions will not remain neutral due to the accumulation of compounded earnings, borrowing interest, and price movements of the volatile asset.
-With the automated market-neutral strategy, we allow for the positions to fluctuate within a narrow range, but once the exposure goes beyond a pre-determined threshold, the repurchasing transaction will be triggered to reset the exposure back to zero.
-You can read more about how repurchasing work here.
+With the market-neutral strategy, the vault manager will determine, based on the hedging mechanics, when to execute a hedging transaction to reduce the exposure of vault.

 4.)
-In addition to the repurchase, we also have a rebalance transaction as a fail-safe mechanism that will do a swap on DEX to reset exposure to zero.
+In addition to the hedging, we also have a deleverage transaction to act as a fail-safe mechanism that will take a percentage of the vault's assets and use to pay down debt.

 5.)
 One major advantage of using our Automated Vaults vs. manually performing similar strategies is that Automated Vaults running market-neutral strategies will not have liquidation risk.
 The Automated Vaults' positions will not have connected liquidation bots, or allow liquidation.
-However, there is effectively 0 additional risk of bad debt for lenders from turning off liquidation, because due to the two positions in this strategy hedging each other, the % change in equity value is small even after a large price movement.
-Furthermore, rebalancing to neutral once price moves is guaranteed through our automated rebalancing bots.
+However, there is effectively 0 additional risk of bad debt for lenders from turning off liquidation due to our fail-safe mechanism.